simai/ui-doc-template/source/docs/en/registering-custom-tags/registering-custom-tags.md

     return (string) $this->md->convert($content);
 }
 ```
-- Jigsaw handles front matter extraction in the parent class; this method converts the **body** Markdown into HTML using our environment.
+- Docara handles front matter extraction in the parent class; this method converts the **body** Markdown into HTML using our environment.
 - Throws `CommonMarkException` if conversion fails (bubble up for build failure visibility).

 ---

-## Lifecycle in a Jigsaw build
+## Lifecycle in a Docara build
 1. **Bootstrap binding** maps `TightenCo\Jigsaw\Parsers\FrontMatterParser` ➜ `App\Helpers\Parser`.
-2. Jigsaw calls the parser to process each Markdown file:
+2. Docara calls the parser to process each Markdown file:
     - Parent class parses **front matter** with `FrontYamlParser`.
     - `parseMarkdownWithoutFrontMatter()` converts the remaining Markdown using our CommonMark `Environment`.
 3. Inside the environment, **CustomTagsExtension** installs: